EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

 ## TODOs
 - Before next release:
   - Pick object to display a "tooltip" that explains what they are briefly
+    - Got picking working where it highlights the object.
+Next step is to label objects.
+    - I should be able to create simple labels by combining https://threejs.org/manual/#en/billboards with https://threejs.org/manual/#en/canvas-textures
+    - I'm stuck on how to get unique names and other metadata into objects.
+I don't want to refer back to ART to get this information just yet.
+    - Object3D also has a name member.
+Perfect!
+    - Object3D has a userData member: https://threejs.org/docs/#api/en/core/Object3D
+    - I'd ideally like to store a function for each object, but three.js specficially says not to do that.
+What about an object like a MagnetEditor?
+I could even imagine popping up a window to show the field map or a 2D view of an SSD eventually.
   - Does this work on MacOS + Safari?
 - Before next collaboration meeting:
   - Display run, subrun, event number